Femmy Admiraal

 About me

 After my training as a linguist and anthropologist at the University of Amsterdam, I worked as a linguistic researcher in the DoBeS project The Documentation of the Baure Language of Bolivian Amazonia at the University of Leipzig.
 I obtained my PhD from the University of Amsterdam with a dissertation on the expression of spatial relations in Baure.
-Currently, I work as Data Station Manager Humanities at KNAW-DANS and as Chief Data Officer for CLARIAH.
+After that, I worked as Data Station Manager Humanities at KNAW-DANS and as Chief Data Officer for CLARIAH.
+Currently, I am a senior Research Data Management Expert at the Centre for Digital Scholarship of the Leiden University Libraries.

 My research interests include documentation of endangered languages, particularly Bolivian languages and North-Frisian, and morphosyntactic and semantic typology.
 I have a special interest in language preservation and the development of teaching materials for endangered languages.